Knewest/uncompressed-discord-images/README.md

 - It's lossless (in most cases), but because of the file size, it takes longer to send.
 - Worth noting that APNG data is stripped from all uploaded PNGs (search 'aCropalypse').
 - Near instant hardware encoding.
-- The thumbnail is acceptable quality, but is resized.
+- The thumbnail is an acceptable quality, but is resized.
 Pixel data is lost like this.
 Pure scaling is more accurate.
-- Data retention score: ⭐⭐⭐
+- Data retention score: ⭐⭐⭐ || 3/5
 ### JPEG 1:
 - Just don't use it.
 It has a "good" file size only if you destroy the quality, & has no lossless option.
 - Near instant hardware encoding.
 - The thumbnail looks blurry it alters colour information.
-- Data retention score: ⭐
+- Data retention score: ⭐ || 1/5
 ### WebP:
 - It supports lossless, & even ICC profiles.
 Limited to 8-BPC.
 - Smaller file size than PNG, despite the identical rendered output.
 - Slow software encoding speed, but it's not very notable.
 I never need to wait for it.
 - The thumbnail suffers from the same issues as JPEG 1, but WebP has a better compression algorithm.
 - `-mt -lossless -q 100 -z 7 %input -o %output`
-- Data retention score: ⭐⭐
+- Data retention score: ⭐⭐ || 2/5
 ### AVIF:
 - Supports lossless, ICC profiles, & up to 12-BPC.
 - Smaller file size than PNG, despite the identical rendered output.
 Particularly when tiling.